Suhas-2002/CTF/InCTF/2018/Forensics/Mag1cal Radio/writeup.md

 ## Description
  A number station in Russia broadcasted a series of encoded messages to one of it's intelligence agency.
 We have been able to get a piece of that message along with a picture hidden by one of the spy.
 Decode the transmitted data and be a hero!!

- `challenge files are uploaded in the folder called challenge`
+ `The link for challenge files are present in the folder named challenge`

  ## Solution